agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 **Predicate**: has been through [2].

-**Example**: After the Dartmouth meeting, researchers built systems like the Logic Theorist, which was able to prove most of the theorams in the second chapter of WhiteHead and Russell's Principia Mathematica, and even came up with one prood that was much more elegant than the original.
+**Example**: After the Dartmouth meeting, researchers built systems like the Logic Theorist, which was able to prove most of the theorems in the second chapter of WhiteHead and Russell's Principia Mathematica, and even came up with one proof that was much more elegant than the original.

 Post 1970, funding decreased and skepticism increased.